Photon counting probabilities of the output field for a single-photon input: Introduction

-We analyse in this paper the problem of scattering of a single-photon field by making use of the collision model where a bidirectional field is described as two collections of ``ancillas'' (two-level systems).
-One of these collections is prepared in the vacuum (all ancillas are in the ground states) and the second collection is taken in an entangled state being a discrete analogue of continuous-mode single photon state \cite{L00,RMS07,Milburn08}.
-We assume that ancillas do not interact with each other and there is no initial correlation between the system and the environment.
-The successive interactions (``collisions'') with the system are described by unitary operators involving the quantum system and two ancillas of the bath.
-Each of the bath ancillas interacts with the system only once.
-The initial correlation present in the bath make the reduced evolution of the system non-Markovian.
-This problem was carefully discussed in \cite{Dabrowska2020}.
-We gain the information about the system indirectly -- by performing the measurements on the bath elements just after their interactions with the system.
-It gives rise to stochastic dynamics of the system described in the continuous-time limit by the stochastic differential equations \cite{Dabrowska17,Dabrowska19}.
-In this paper we describe the properties of the output field (the field after interaction with the system) providing the formulae for the exclusive probability densities \cite{Srinivas81,Srinivas1982,BarBel91} defined for the continuous counting measurement.
+We formulate the problem of scattering by making use of a discrete model of repeated interactions and measurements (collision model) \cite{ B02,BH08,BHJ09,Kretschmer2016,Breuer2016,Ciccarello2017,Gross18,M95, G04, GS04, Attal06, P08, PP09, P10,Ciccarello2021} with a bidirectional field defined as two collections of ``ancillas'' which are two-level systems (qubits).
+One of these collections is taken in an entangled state --- a discrete analogue of continuous-mode single photon state \cite{L00,RMS07,Milburn08}, and the second collection is prepared in the vacuum, which means that all its qubits are in the ground state.
+We assume that bath qubits do not interact with each other and there is no initial correlation between the quantum system and its environment.
+Successive interactions (``collisions'') of the environment with the quantum system are described by unitary operators involving the system and two bath qubits.
+A schematic sketch of the discrete dynamics of the composed system, consisting of the travelling environment and the quantum system, is shown in Fig. \ref{Pic}.
+To characterize the properties of the output field, we assume that the measurements are performed on all bath elements after their interactions with the system.
+The results of these measurements give rise to the conditional dynamics of the quantum system, which is described by a set of difference filtering equations in the discrete case, and by a set of differential filtering equations in the continuous-time limit.
+Instead of solving the set differential filtering equations numerically, as it is usually done, we derive analytical formulae for the corresponding quantum trajectories.
+This allows us to determine general expressions for exclusive counting probability densities.
+We describe in detail the results for the case when a single-photon field interacts with a two-level atom.
+We fully characterize the statistics of photons of the output field in this case, and we show how to use the photon counting probability densities to determine the probability densities of successive counts and the mean number of photons registered up to a given time.
+In this paper, we present a direct generalization of the results for a single-photon unidirectional field described in \cite{Dabrowska17,Dabrowska19,Dabrowska2020a}.